ogechukwu1/Web-Solution-With-Wordpress/README.md

 ![](./images/14.png)

- Then Run `$ sudo lvmdiskscan` command to check for available partitions.
+ Then run `$ sudo lvmdiskscan` command to check for available partitions.

  Results: